srivatsankrishnan/colab_github_demo/README.md

 # colab_github_demo
-This is a simple github repository used to demonstrate integration into Google Colab
+This is a simple github repository which we will used to demo how to import a Github repository into a Google Colab/Drive.